contentful/vault/README.md

 ### Queries

-Vault provides an abstraction over the generated database which can be used to fetch previously persisted objects, some examples:
+Vault provides an wrapper around it's generated database which can be easily used to fetch persisted objects, some examples:

 ```java
 Vault vault = Vault.with(conext, DemoSpace.class);